 Bloomberg Barclays Aggregate Bond Index

-Real Estate is named twice in this list and there are a number of very large real estate companies in the S&P 500 also.
-So why real estate named in this list to protect against inflation?
+Real Estate is named twice in this list, and several substantial real estate companies are in the S&P 500.
+So why is real Estate named in this list to protect against inflation?

-The CalTier Portfolio Fund fractionally invests across income producing multi-family (apartment units) real estate.
-Most of the assets we invest into are not available to the general public and if you wanted to invest into them yourself, you would likely have to invest $100K, $250K or more.
+The CalTier Portfolio Fund fractionally invests across income-producing multi-family (apartment units) Real Estate.
+Most of the assets we invest in are not available to the general public, and if you wanted to invest in them yourself, you would likely have to invest $100K, $250K, or more.

 Tax Efficient Investing

-Many of our investors take advantage of Self Directed IRA's to enjoy the tax benefits these provide.
-If you do not have one you can actually sign up for one in less than ten minutes on our platform with our partner Alto IRA.
+Many of our investors take advantage of Self Directed IRA’s to enjoy the tax benefits these provide.
+If you do not have one, you can sign up for one in less than ten minutes on our platform with our partner Alto IRA.

 Then you can roll over money from your IRA or Roth IRA into the new Self Directed account and fund your investment from there.

-If you are ready to go just click below:
+If you are ready to go, click below: